 Before you begin thread cutting, be sure to apply anti-seize on the new thread.
 As metal joins aluminum in an engine block, without proper care the thread could seize up.
 Furthermore, anti-seize helps catch any metal scraping as you thread the needle in place.

 9. Insert the new thread in the spark plug hole

 Insert the new thread from the Helicoil repair kit into the spark plug hole and gently hit it with a hammer until it is secured.
 Once the new thread is secured, get a wrench and start tapping.

 The tapping process should not be forced and you have to be careful not to overdo it and damage the cylinder.
 Go slowly and you will feel when there is no more room to go.
 At this point, you should have a new thread made in the spark plug hole.

 As soon as you are done installing the new insert in the spark plug hole, blow out the hole and make sure that all metal scraping residue is out.
 Then, you will need to remove all of the anti-seize.

 It is essential to clean all anti-seize from your machine before applying Loctite, as mixing them will cause irreparable damage.
 Loctite will ensure that the new insert installed in the next step remains securely in place.

 11. Select and install the correct insert from the repair kit

-Place the new insert into the spark plug hole and use a spark plug to push it all the way down.
-Use a spark plug wrench to tighten the spark plug.
-You can check if you are all the way down by removing the spark plug.
-But you will feel it when the tapping will become hard.
-Once you reach the bottom, leave the spark plug there for 10 minutes.
+Insert the new insert into the spark plug hole and use a spark plug to push it all the way down.
+Use a spark plug wrench to tighten it securely; you can check if you are all the way down by taking out the plug – tapping should become harder as you near the bottom.
+Leave the spark plug there for 10 minutes to cool.